A-poc/RedTeam-Tools/README.md

 [![Repo Updated Badge](https://badges.strrl.dev/updated/A-poc/RedTeam-Tools)](https://badges.strrl.dev)

 This github repository contains a collection of **tools** and **resources** that can be useful for **red teaming activities**.

 Some of the tools may be specifically designed for red teaming, while others are more general-purpose and can be adapted for use in a red teaming context.

-**Note:** *The materials in this repository are for informational and educational purposes only.
+> ℹ️ **Note:** *The materials in this repository are for informational and educational purposes only.
 They are not intended for use in any illegal activities.*

 ---------------
 # Table of Contents